 Notes

-- This delicious recipe can be used with gluten free cake meal.
+- This delicious recipe can be used with gluten free cake meal, BUT only use Manischewitz brand gf cake meal.
+Other brands have different ingredients and rations that cause the dough to melt in the oven.

 - If matzo cake meal is not available, grind matzo or matzo meal into a fine powder using a food processor.